Melanie Roach

 During high school, Melanie participated in gymnastics, but dislocated her shoulder.
 After reconstructive surgery, she slowly became interested in weightlifting.
 She started training in 1994 once meeting coach John Thrush at Calpian Weightlifting Club.
 By 1998 she was number one in the US, and set the world record, since bested, for the women's clean & jerk by lifting more than twice her weight, 113 kg/250 lbs.
 She is 5'2" and 117 lbs.

 Three weeks before the US Olympic Trials in 2000, she herniated a disc in her back, and became an alternate.
-She then focused on starting a family with husband Dan Roach, who is currently serving his fourth term as a Republican in the Washington House of Representatives from the 31st District.
-Dan is the son of Pam Roach, who is serving her fifth term as a Washington State Senator.
+She then focused on starting a family with husband Dan Roach, who served as a Republican in the Washington House of Representatives from the 31st legislative district.
+Dan is the son of Pam Roach, served as a Washington State Senator from the same district.
 She then started training again in 2005, made it past the Olympic Trials, and into the 2008 Summer Olympics.
 There, she lifted 83 kg in the snatch, a new personal record, 110 kg in the clean & jerk, and a total of 193 kg, a new personal and American record.
 She placed 6th out of 9.

 Roach is a member of the Church of Jesus Christ of Latter-Day Saints.